joe-getcouragenow/getcouragenow/README.md

 # Introduction

-This project provides a platform offering real time collaboration to allow organisations to collaborate around a campaign.typo
+This project provides a platform offering real time collaboration to allow organisations to collaborate around a campaign.

 ## Project docs